-Downtown, the most significant commercial property added was Burde & Shaw's Northern California Savings and Loan Complex in 1972.
+Downtown, the most significant commercial property added was Burde Shaw Associate's Northern California Savings and Loan Complex in 1972.

-South Elevation showing the nested shed roofs of the Northern California Savings and Loan Complex (1972) by Burde and Shaw, on the southeast corner of Dolores Street and 7th Avenue (Source: PAST Consultants, LLC 2023).
+Left: Mr. & Mrs. William Junk House (1965) by Mark Mills on San Carlos Street 3 SW of 13th Avenue (Source: PAST Consultants, LLC 2024).
+Right: South Elevation showing the nested shed roofs of the Northern California Savings and Loan Complex (1972) by Burde Shaw Associates, on the southeast corner of Dolores Street and 7th Avenue (Source: PAST Consultants, LLC 2023).

 The primary civic building added was the Harrison Memorial Library's Park Branch (1971) by Olof Dahlstrand.
-Constructed as the Crocker Bank, the building was converted to a library annex in 1989 by architect William Foster and houses the Henry Meade Williams Local History Department.214
+Constructed as the Crocker Bank, the building was converted to a library annex in 1989 by architect William Foster and houses the Henry Meade Williams Local History Department.